Please read this Cardholder Agreement and keep it for future reference.

 Costs of Arbitration.
 You and we will be responsible for paying the fees of the arbitrator and any administrative fees charged by the Administrator according to the rules and procedures of the Administrator.
 We will also pay or reimburse you for all or part of other arbitration fees, if the arbitrator determines there is good reason to do so, and we will pay any fees and costs, which we are required to pay by law or by the rules and procedures of the Administrator.

 Finality of Arbitration.
 The arbitrator’s decision is final and binding on the parties, except for any right of appeal or judicial review provided by the FAA.
 An arbitration award will be enforceable under the FAA by any court having jurisdiction.

 Survival of Arbitration Provision.
-This Arbitration Provision shall survive: (i) termination or changes in the Depositor Agreement and/or related agreements or programs, the account, and the relationship between you and us concerning the account and related programs; (ii) bankruptcy of any party; and (iii) any sale, assignment or other transfer of the account, or any amounts owed on the account.
+This Arbitration Provision shall survive: (i) termination or changes in the Cardholder Agreement and/or related agreements or programs, the account, and the relationship between you and us concerning the account and related programs; (ii) bankruptcy of any party; and (iii) any sale, assignment or other transfer of the account, or any amounts owed on the account.
 Any different agreement regarding arbitration of Claims must be agreed in writing.